msoos/cav2025/README.md

-Hence, all code that you are running is matching what was executed in the paper, except for the Ganak version, which is only different in immaterial code, and helper scripts to extract data, that you are using and is therefore immaterial to the behaviour of the system.
+Hence, all code that you are running is matching what was executed in the paper, except for the Ganak version, which is only different in immaterial code, and helper scripts to extract data, that you are using and is therefore immaterial to the behaviour of the executable.